louisfaury/cruxponent/content/post/successor_2.md

 At this point, the proximity to universal value function approximators {{< ref link="uvfa">}} [2]{{< /ref>}} is quite striking.
-As will soon become quite clear (hopefully), an advantage of universal SF approximators comes from the decoupling of reward and dynamics, as it allows learning for many values of $\theta$ from a single trajectory, without synthetizing different rewards.
+As will soon become quite clear (hopefully), an advantage of universal SF approximators comes from the decoupling of reward and dynamics, as it allows learning for many values of $\theta$ from a single trajectory, without synthesizing different rewards.
 {{% /toggle_block %}}

-We provide below some pseudo-code to illustrate the learning of the universal successor features.
+We provide below some pseudocode to illustrate the learning of the universal successor features.
 Using standard "tricks" (replay buffer, target networks, etc.) is recommended, but skipped here for clarity.
 The point is to illustrate the main features that arise when training $\psi$.
 This naive algorithm iterates through tasks by sampling $\theta\in\mathbb{R}^d$.
 Because we decoupled dynamics from rewards, one can train $\psi$ for several values of
-$\theta$ _even_ when following a single task!
+$\theta$ _even_ when executing on a single task.
 We actually use the sampled task only to guide our exploration policy, as we will pick up action in an (almost) greedy fashion w.r.t $\theta^\top\psi(s, a, \theta)$--a.k.a the (approximated) q-values of the optimal policy for the MDP parametrised by $\theta$.